 Caring for God's acre

-People have gathered for over six hundred years in St Mark's churchyard.
-It is a hallowed place in which to pray, to remember loved ones and to enjoy the natural world.
-It is a beautiful setting for Christenings, weddings and funerals and also a home to a rich variety of flora and fauna, much in decline over recent years.
+As well as being a sacred place where People have gathered for over six hundred years, St Mark's churchyard is also a home to a rich variety of flora and fauna, much in decline over recent years.

 Formal Garden and War Memorial